rweigel/stats/notes.md

 ## Mutually Exclusive

-Defined in Null Event definition.
+Defined implicitly in Null Event definition.
 Also referred to as "pairwise disjoint".

 ## Venn Diagrams